GideonAfriyie/GideonAfriyie.github.io/_projects/1_project.md

 This project began with a simple question that I couldn't stop thinking about.

-About a year and a month ago, I came across an article explaining how **Extreme Value Theory (EVT)** is used to study the tails of probability distributions—the rare, extreme events behind things like catastrophic floods, financial crashes, and other unlikely phenomena.
+About a year and few months ago, I came across an article explaining how **Extreme Value Theory (EVT)** is used to study the tails of probability distributions—the rare, extreme events behind things like catastrophic floods, financial crashes, and other unlikely phenomena.
 My first thought was:

 > *Could these same statistical ideas tell us something about prime numbers?*